 Isabella Plantation, Richmond Park

-Make the most of spring in London by catching the azaleas in bloom at Richmond Park’s Isabella Plantation.
+Make the most of spring and Easter in London by catching the azaleas in bloom at Richmond Park’s Isabella Plantation.
 A 40-acre woodland garden set within a Victorian plantation, it’s at its best in late April and early May.
 That’s when the Japanese azaleas flower, in rainbow hues from orange to red, reflecting in pretty pools and lakes.
 The National Collection of Wilson 50 Kurume Azaleas was introduced from Japan in the 1920s by plant collector Ernest Wilson.
 You’ll also spy vibrant rhododendrons in purple and crimson.
 Exotic pink and white magnolia flowers, camellias, narcissi and jaunty yellow daffodils add to the spring vibe.
 See the website’s monthly plant diaries for more seasonal highlights.
 Opening hours mirror those of expansive Richmond Park, in London’s south-west, home to herds of deer.
 Feeling peckish?
 Petersham Nurseries is nearby with a celebrated café (reservations required), teahouse, nursery, and homewares and garden shops.
 Isabella Plantation, Richmond Park, Richmond, Surrey; Petersham Nurseries, Church Lane, off Petersham Road, Richmond, Surrey.